ritik8004/drupal_assignment/behat_rework/README.md

 ```

 ### IMPORTANT Variable:
-Following file and variable is must for any given environment.
+Following file and variable is must, for any given environment.
 *For each enabled languages* (If a site has two language EN and AR):
 - *`templates/variables/brands/{brand}/env/uat/markets/kw/languages/en.yml`*
 - *`templates/variables/brands/{brand}/env/uat/markets/kw/languages/ar.yml`*